 |Place Of Birth||Cardiff|

-Fitzgerald was first selected for Wales in the 1894 Home Nations Championship against Scotland which Wales won 7-0 with Fitzgerald scoring the all the points and was chosen for the next away game against Ireland which Wales lost and Fitzgerald was never chosen to play for Wales again.
+Dai Fitzgerald was first selected for Wales in the 1894 Home Nations Championship against Scotland which Wales won 7-0 with Fitzgerald scoring all the points (a try and a drop goal) and was chosen for the next away game against Ireland, which Wales lost.
+Fitzgerald was never chosen to play for Wales again.

 Click on a season for a match by match breakdown.